About the Placement Exam

 8. I bought an old-edition of the same book and then I purchased the Supersite code online.
 Can I use this old textbook?

 Pagination might not be the same.
 I do not recommend it, but if you have economic difficulties, do it.
-However, always make sure you compare your old edition with the vText, so that you study what you are supposed to, and you do the correct textbook homework (Manos a la obra, etc.).
+However, always make sure you compare your old edition with the new edition, so that you study what you are supposed to, and you do the correct textbook homework.

 9. How many attempts do I have in the Supersite for L1 and L2?